bbi-lab/bbi-scirna-analyze-ult/README.md

 Use the *run.analyze.sh* bash script to start the pipeline run.

-The output files are in the directory analyze_out.
-They are organized by sample and *process_group*.
+The output files are in the directory *analyze_out*.
+They are organized by sample name and *process_group*.